...

 You will receive a system performance estimate detailing your estimated running costs with your quotation.
 If you can provide us with your current energy usage we can use this data to give you a realistic annual running cost.
 We generally strive to achieve higher SCOP’s to ensure you make a saving on your bills.

-We install all brands of air source heat pumps such as Vaillant, Samsung, Mitsubishi and Daikin.
+We install all brands of air source heat pumps but specialise in Vaillant and Worcester Bosch.

 R290 is the preferred gas to use in a heat pump or air conditioning units due to it having a lower GWP (Global Warming Potential).
 R290 is pure propane so has limitations on where it can be installed.
 You cannot install these units too close to air bricks or other openings in the building fabric such as windows.
 R290 units can often reach flow temperatures of 75C.